 It helps to be honest and keep things simple.
 Focus on strengths and finding solutions.
 Also, testing can feel like a day at school, so it's important for your child to get a good night's rest the night before and eat breakfast in the morning.
 Each testing session lasts about two hours.
 Bring a water and a snack.

 HOW MUCH DOES A COMPREHENSIVE ASSESSMENT COST?

-I charge an hourly rate of $260 for assessment services.
-A comprehensive evaluation that includes neuropsychological measures typically costs around $5,000.
-Please inquire about the cost for partial batteries, ADHD testing, and career assessment.
+I charge an hourly rate of $320 for assessment services.
+A comprehensive evaluation costs $6,800-$7,200.
+Please inquire about the cost for partial batteries and ADHD testing.

 DO YOU TAKE INSURANCE?

 I'm not a provider for any insurance plans and do not submit pre-authorizations, however, you may contact your insurance and ask about their policy for covering psychological assessment.
-The CPT codes I most commonly use are 90791, 96136, +96137, 96130, +96131, 96131, +96132.
-At the end of an evaluation, I provide an itemized account of my work that you can submit it to insurance if you wish.
+The CPT codes most commonly use are 90791, 96136, +96137, 96130, +96131.
+At the end of an evaluation, I provide an itemized receipt of services that you can submit it to insurance if you wish.